HUGE Savings & Deals on

 In Tamworth Green Today!

-Damage caused by a missing or compromised damp-proof course can be catastrophic, resulting not only in moisture damage that affects paintwork and fittings, but the structural integrity of your home.
-In severe cases, the walls and ceiling may be at risk of collapse, putting you and your family at severe risk of injury.
-Professional Tamworth Green damp proofing services offer both a cosmetic and structural solution to your problem.
+Damage caused by rising damp can be extreme.
+This type of problem usually arises when there is a missing or compromised damp-proof course.
+This can be catastrophic for your home, resulting in moisture damage that affects paintwork and fittings, while weakening foundations and support structures of your home.
+In some cases, the walls and ceiling may even be at risk of collapse.
+Professional rising damp treatment Tamworth Green offers an essential and affordable solution to your problem.

-Moisture indoors can result in moulds and mildews.
-These release spores, causing allergies and upper respiratory issues as well as eye irritation.
-Prolonged exposure to certain types of moulds can result in neurological problems and even death.
-Rising dampness also creates the ideal home for wood-boring beetles.
-These creatures can weaken damaged walls to the point of collapse putting you and your family at serious risk.
+Damp can result in the growth of moulds and mildews, which release spores.
+The spores can cause allergies and upper-respiratory issues, as well as eye irritation.
+Prolonged exposure to certain types of moulds can even result in severe neurological problems.
+Rising damp also creates the ideal home for wood-boring beetles, which can put you and your family at risk of collapsing walls and ceilings.
+Rising damp treatment Tamworth Green is crucial to protect you and your family from harm.

-Ugly stains on your ceiling and crumbling plaster around your skirting boards?
-Might be time to invest in Tamworth Green damp proofing.
-Take a minute to fill in our online form detailing your damp problems, and we'll take care of the rest.
-Get a quote today and say goodbye to those crumbling foundations.
+Have you got patches of mildew on your ceiling?
+Are your walls turning flakey?
+It might be time for a professional Tamworth Green rising damp treatment.
+Take a minute to fill in our online form detailing your damp problems and we'll handle the rest.
+Get a free no-obligation quote from us today and say goodbye to your rising damp problems.

 SAVE UP TO 50%

-For exclusive August damp proofing deals complete this form now!
+For exclusive October damp treatment deals complete this form now!